|

-Introduction to Assembly Language Programming — A 5-day Course
+Introduction to Assembly Language Programming — A 5 day course

 Synopsis

-This course discusses basic 8-bit and 16-bit microcontroller architectures and their instruction sets.
 You'll learn assembly language programming techniques using variables, arrays and data structures, together with the basic structured programming techniques of sequence, choice and iteration and how they can be realised in assembly language.

 - 8 bit and 16 bit micro-controller architectures and instruction sets